CaroleInnit/Glossary-Of-AIsnt-Terms/README.md

 **ChatGPT** (v.) — to ask a precise question and get a precise answer that has very little bearing on context, or reality, or anything really.

-**Clauding** (v.) — also pp. clauded.
-To get excited and ambitious with your projects only to have the token rod pulled from beneath you. ext. overclauding, (pp.) overclauded — to leave a superior LLM because they've pissed you off.
+**Clauding** (v.) — also clauded (pp.).
+To get excited and ambitious with your projects only to have the token rod pulled from beneath you. ext. overclauding, overclauded (pp.)— to leave a superior LLM because they've pissed you off.

 **Codexify** (v.) — to start using an LLM coding app as contingency, only to swap to using it as primary because you've been clauded too much. see clauding, overclauding.